Segway polo, anyone? Britain hosts first international tournament

 LONDON At a college in the English town of Rugby, a somewhat unusual polo match is taking place.
 Instead of galloping horses and riders, the players hit the ball with a mallet - from a Segway.

-Described as a cross between polo and hockey on a motorized scooter with oversized wheels, Segway Polo is a modern take on the usually fast-paced sport long embraced by the elite.
+Described as a cross between polo and hockey on a motorised scooter with oversized wheels, Segway Polo is a modern take on the usually fast-paced sport long embraced by the elite.

 Britain hosted its first international Segway Polo tournament at the weekend in an event that drew teams from countries including Germany, Finland, Barbados and Britain.